Aliases for GRM8 Gene

 GeneCards Summary for GRM8 Gene

-GRM8 (Glutamate Receptor, Metabotropic 8) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and group III metabotropic glutamate receptor activity.
-An important paralog of this gene is GRM1.
+GRM8 (Glutamate Metabotropic Receptor 8) is a Protein Coding gene.
+Diseases associated with GRM8 include Chromosome 17Q21.31 Duplication Syndrome and Creutzfeldt-Jakob Disease.
+Among its related pathways are Signaling by GPCR and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and group III metabotropic glutamate receptor activity.
+An important paralog of this gene is GRM4.

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.